-Progress, Outcomes, and Challenges

-Year 1 (baseline)

 100% of teachers will participate in intensive coaching and reflective supervision.

-Year 2

-Progress/Outcomes Challenges

-By the end of 2018, all staff have an up-to-date individual professional development plan.
-Inservice or Clayton Connects Days are a series of formal professional development sessions scheduled over a year's time.
-We employ a distributive learning cycle to foster a vibrant learning community and promote adaptation, problem solving and the transfer of knowledge into practice.
-New staff orientation consist of a series of formal face to face training sessions and self-paced learning experiences throughout an employee's first month address our organization's mission and culture, regulatory requirements, standards of practice and required content area knowledge.
-Each new staff member receives follow-up department-specific training to guide additional orientation over a three month period.
+Year 2 2018-2019 Progress/Outcomes Challenges By the end of 2018, all staff have an up-to-date There are no challenges at this time. individual professional development plan.
+In- service or Clayton Connects Days are a series of formal professional development sessions scheduled over a year's time.
+We employ a distributive learning cycle to foster a vibrant learning community and promote adaptation, problem solving, and the transfer of knowledge into practice.
+New staff orientation consists of a series of formal face-to-face training sessions and self-paced learning experiences throughout an employee's first month address our organization's mission and culture, regulatory requirements, standards of practice and required content area knowledge.
+Each new staff member receives follow-up, department-specific training to guide additional orientation over a three month period.
 In 2018, Clayton established an interdisciplinary, cross department Professional Development Integration & Delivery (PDID) team to create a space for more engagement in planning for professional development.
 The coaching/planning schedule for the 2018-19 year provides all teams two hours outside of the classroom with all team members present to engage in weekly coaching and lesson planning.
 An interdisciplinary leadership group developed a specific coaching protocol and cycle that offer resources on dispositions, strategies, and tools.
-These new process and documents support the growth of coaches and their effectiveness as instructional leaders.

-There are no challenges at this time.
+These new processes and documents support the growth of coaches and their effectiveness as instructional leaders.
+Year 3 2019-2020 100% of teachers receive coaching and reflective supervision.
+Progress/Outcomes Challenges In 2019 Laura Lipton, an author of Mentoring There are no challenges at this time.
+Matters facilitated trainings focused on leadership, organizational culture, mentoring and coaching.
+The training supports leaders in enhancing their relationships with staff to increase the efficacy as instructional problem solvers and decision makers and engage in